CrossRef/baleen-old/README.md

 # Baleen

-Watch Wikipedia / Wikimedia for citations of DOIs.
-Live-stream of DOIs being cited and uncited.
+Watch a live stream of events for citations of  DOIs.
+Currently supports Wikimedia RCStream.

-Note: this will download a copy of every article every time it's downloaded.
+Should be run on a few machines concurrently for redundancy.

+## Wikipedia

+### TODO
+ - reconnect on disconnection
+ - retry requests

 ## Installation